cpulvermacher/time-travel/README.md

 ## Contributing

-Contributions are welcome!
-If you have ideas, bug reports, or want to help improve Time Travel, please open an issue or submit a pull request on [GitHub](https://github.com/cpulvermacher/time-travel).
+If you have ideas, bug reports, or want to help improve Time Travel, please open an issue on [GitHub](https://github.com/cpulvermacher/time-travel).